 Production and Employment of Superior Cow Breeds

-While starting a dairy farm or continuing dairy farm, to increase milk production, high yielding varieties of cows should be reared.
-Some of the high yielding varieties are Holstein Friesian, Jersey, and Gir, etc.
+While starting a dairy farm or continuing a dairy farm, high-yielding varieties of cows should be reared to increase milk production.
+Some of the high-yielding varieties are Holstein Friesian, Jersey, and Gir, etc.

 Also, it should also be kept in mind to ensure the excellent pedigree of the calves that are produced on the farm.
 To achieve this goal, AI (artificial insemination) is to be employed to impregnate the dams using high-quality sperm from an outstanding sire.
 This will ensure a good pedigree of the progeny, which will have enhanced milk production.
-Sometimes exotic breeds may have problems getting acclimatize to the weather in such cases; crossbreeding may be used to improve the production performance of the existing cows and concurrently to make them more tolerant of the weather conditions of the area.
-This will help bridge the gap that is commonly faced in milk production, which is mainly due to high yielding and low yielding varieties or breeds.
+Sometimes exotic breeds may have problems getting acclimatize to the weather.
+In such cases, crossbreeding may be used to improve the production performance of the existing cows and concurrently to make them more tolerant of the weather conditions of the area.
+This will help bridge the gap commonly faced in milk production, mainly due to high-yielding and low-yielding varieties or breeds.

 Improving Feeding Practices

 No matter how good the potential of a breed for high production is, if the feeding is not up to the mark, all the efforts go down the drain.
 Therefore it is important to improve the feeding of the cows.
-The main components of feed given to cows are proteins, carbohydrates, and fats; they should be given in sufficient amount to fulfill the maintenance and production requirements of an animal.
-Green fodder along with dry fodder and concentrates like oil cakes, are important to sustain and improve milk production.
+The main components of feed given to cows are proteins, carbohydrates, and fats; they should be given in sufficient amount to fulfill an animal’s maintenance and production requirements.
+Green fodder, along with dry fodder and concentrates like oil cakes, is important to sustain and improve milk production.

-High yielding fodder varieties like hybrid Napier, Pearl Millet (bajra), fodder sorghum, guinea grass, and para grass should be used.
-And to fulfill the protein requirement of the animal, high yielding legume varieties like Lucerne, hedge Lucerne, fodder cowpea should be used.
-And to fulfill the fat requirements, oil cakes like linseed cake, cottonseed cake, etc. are to be used.
-Also, byproducts of other industries like bone meal, meat meal, and vegetable parts can also be used.
+High-yielding fodder varieties like hybrid Napier, Pearl Millet (bajra), fodder sorghum, guinea grass, and para grass should be used.
+And to fulfill the protein requirement of the animal, high-yielding legume varieties like Lucerne, hedge Lucerne, fodder cowpea should be used.
+And to fulfill the fat requirements, oil cakes like linseed cake, cottonseed cake, etc., are to be used.
+Also, byproducts of other industries like bone meal, meat meal, and vegetable parts can be used.
 The treatment of cheap fodder to transform them into highly nutritious fodder can be done, which will be mentioned later.

 Protection from and Treatment of Diseases

 Diseases occurring in milch animals are the leading cause of low production and low-quality production of milk.
-Commonly occurring diseases like mastitis should be regularly screened for and treated promptly from a certified veterinarian.
-Other deadly diseases like brucellosis cause heavy losses in animals like abortion and spread throughout the herd rapidly such infected animals are to be culled from the stock.
+Commonly occurring diseases like mastitis should be regularly screened for and treated promptly by a certified veterinarian.
+Other deadly diseases like brucellosis cause heavy losses in animals like abortion and spread throughout the herd rapidly; such infected animals can be culled from the stock.

-Treated animals should be given extra care and their milk is to be abstained from the total daily collection for a prescribed amount of withdrawal period to preserve the quality and wholesomeness of milk.
+Treated animals should be given extra care.
+Their milk is to be abstained from the total daily collection for a prescribed amount of withdrawal period to preserve the quality and wholesomeness of milk.

 Vaccination for available diseases should be done at the proper time with guidance from a veterinarian.
-It can help reduce mortality and morbidity of the diseases and help improve the overall productivity of the farm.
+It can help reduce the mortality and morbidity of the diseases and help improve the farm’s overall productivity.